Download progression document

 Tell the children about the attributes.
 Arborists are:

 Tell the children that arborist spend a lot of time up trees, finding out what it is like up there.
 Today they will be arborists and will be going for a tree top walk.
-They collaborative, working in a team to keep each other safe.
+They will collaborative, working in a team to keep each other safe.
 They will be observant and notice what they can see in the tree tops.

 Using the mirrors will encourage the children to concentrate on one part of a tree at a time, developing their observation skills.